vaningenlab/trackMetaNMR/README.md

 This workflow has been tested w/ Topspin3.2 and Topspin4.1.3, and on Mac OS 10.14 with python3.9 (Anaconda3 distribution)

 ## Description of the files
+- setupTitration
-- setupTitration	Bruker Topspin AU program to create dataset for titration experiment and query for sample metadata
+> Bruker Topspin AU program to create dataset for titration experiment and query for sample metada
+- setupDataset
-- setupDataset		Bruker Topspin AU program to create dataset and query for sample metadata
+> Bruker Topspin AU program to create dataset and query for sample metadata
+- setlev
-- setlev                Bruker Tosppin AU program to calculate contour levels, using 1.2 factor and 20 levels
+> Bruker Tosppin AU program to calculate contour levels, using 1.2 factor and 20 levels
+- xfbla
-- xfbla			Bruker Topspin macro to process 2D data, including setting of contours and baseline correction
+> Bruker Topspin macro to process 2D data, including setting of contours and baseline correction
+- it
-- it			Bruker Topspin macro to increment the experiment and query for new ligand concentration
+> Bruker Topspin macro to increment the experiment and query for new ligand concentration
+- createSparkyProject.py
-- createSparkyProject.py	Python3/Tkinter script to convert a complete Bruker NMR dataset into a ready-to-use SPARKY project and extract and store the associated metadata
+> Python3/Tkinter script to convert a complete Bruker NMR dataset into a ready-to-use SPARKY project and extract and store the associated metadata

 ## On the spectrometer